Vietnam.vn - Nền tảng quảng bá Việt Nam

 Đại biểu Quốc hội:

-Nuclear power is a must.
+Nuclear power is absolutely essential.

 Đại biểu Quốc hội: